dmerejkowsky/blog/content/post/0098-the-virtue-of-incremental-development.md

     return reciprocal_coefficient * distances[unit_out]
 ```

 And then it happened.
-"Hey", one of students said, "what if we added meters in the distances dictionary with `1` as value?
+"Hey", one of the students said, "what if we added meters in the distances dictionary with `1` as value?
 We could get rid of the first `if` too!".

 "Let's do it", I said: